susisu/archerfish/README.md

 ## Usage
 ### Installation
-First, create a directory and initialize an npm package.
+First, create a directory and initialize a Node.js package.

 ``` shell
 mkdir my-archerfish-tasks